phramz/dimple/README.md

             return logger
         }))).

-        // this service depends on the "logger" to out put the time
+        // this service depends on the "logger" to output the time and "config.time_format" for the desired format.
-        // that is why we need to use FactoryFn to get to the container Add(dimple.Service(ServiceTimeService, dimple.WithContextFn(func(ctx dimple.FactoryCtx) (any, error) {
+        // that is why we need to use WithContextFn to get to the container and context Add(dimple.Service(ServiceTimeService, dimple.WithContextFn(func(ctx dimple.FactoryCtx) (any, error) {
             logger := ctx.Container().Get(ServiceLogger).(*logrus.Logger)
             format := ctx.Container().Get(ParamTimeFormat).(string)